myltik/azure-docs.ru-ru/articles/virtual-machines/virtual-machines-linux-cluster-rdma.md

 ### Select a region where A8 and A9 VMs are available, such as West US
 ### See Azure Pricing pages for prices and availability of A8 and A9 VMs

-azure network vnet create -l "West US" –e 10.32.0.0 <network-name>
+azure network vnet create -l "West US" -e 10.32.0.0 <network-name>

 ### Create a cloud service.
 All the A8 and A9 instances need to be in the same cloud service for Linux RDMA to work across InfiniBand.
 ### Note: The current maximum number of VMs in a cloud service is 50.
 If you need to provision more than 50 VMs in the same cloud service in your cluster, contact Azure Support.